dfsklar/karelsim/README.md

 KarelSim is an online simulator for "Karel the Robot," a simple "world" for learning computer programming.

+You can find KarelSim running online at [karelsim.com](http://www.karelsim.com)

 ### Brief summary of features

 - Allows for both *manual operation* (where a user can manually turn and move Karel